 Laws & Regulations

-Title VII, Part A — Indian, Native Hawaiian and Alaska Native Education
+Title VI, Part A — Indian, Native Hawaiian and Alaska Native Education

 Districts and tribal organizations supplement the state’s basic education allocation through this program.
-Title VII, Part A is governed by the Elementary and Secondary Education Act.
-The No Child Left Behind Act converted earlier Indian education programs into Title VII, Part A of the Elementary and Secondary Education Act.
-In Washington, Title VII, Part A funds support a variety of programs — after-school, academic enrichment, tutoring and dropout prevention and more.
+Title VI, Part A is governed by the Elementary and Secondary Education Act.
+The No Child Left Behind Act converted earlier Indian education programs into Title VI, Part A of the Elementary and Secondary Education Act.
+In Washington, Title VI, Part A funds support a variety of programs — after-school, academic enrichment, tutoring and dropout prevention and more.

 PURPOSE (Section 7101 ).
 It is the purpose of this part to support the efforts of local educational agencies, Indian tribes and organizations, postsecondary institutions, and other entities to meet the unique educational and culturally related academic needs of American Indian and Alaska Native students, so that such students can meet the same challenging State student academic achievement standards as all other students are expected to meet.

 (b) PROGRAMS- This part carries out the purpose described in subsection (a) by authorizing programs of direct assistance for —

 (1) meeting the unique educational and culturally related academic needs of American Indians and Alaska Natives;

 (2) the education of Indian children and adults;

 (3) the training of Indian persons as educators and counselors, and in other professions serving Indian people; and

 (4) research, evaluation, data collection, and technical assistance.